Blog Posts in March 2022

 Syed Khalid Ali left the following question on an old blog post describing the use of IBGP and EBGP in an enterprise network:

-From an enterprise customer perspective, should I run iBGP or iBGP+IGP (OSPF/ISIS/EIGRP) or IGP while doing mutual redistribution on the edge routers.
-I was hoping if you could share some thoughtful insight on when to select one over the another?
+From an enterprise customer perspective, should I run iBGP, iBGP+IGP (OSPF/ISIS/EIGRP), or IGP with mutual redistribution on the edge routers?
+I was hoping you could share some thoughtful insight on when to select one over the other.

-We covered tons of relevant details in the January 2022 Design Clinic, here’s the CliffNotes version.
-Keep in mind that the road to hell (and broken designs) is paved with great recipes and best practices, and that I’m presenting a black-and-white picture because I don’t feel like transcribing the discussion we had into an oversized blog post.
-People wrote books on this topic; I’m pretty sure you can search for Russ White and find a few of them.
+We covered many relevant details in the January 2022 Design Clinic; here’s the CliffNotes version.
+Remember that the road to hell (and broken designs) is paved with great recipes and best practices and that I’m presenting a black-and-white picture because I don’t feel like transcribing our discussion into an oversized blog post.
+People wrote books on this topic; search for “Russ White books” to find a few.

 Finally, there’s no good substitute for understanding how things work (which brings me to another webinar ;).